 Change the format of the variation price display

-If the variations for a particular product are different prices, then WooCommerce displays the main price as a range.
+If the variations for a particular product are different prices, then WooCommerce display variations as list for the main price as a range.
 For example, if the lowest price if $10 and the highest price is $20 then the price range is shown as "$10 - $20".

-If that doesn't work for the type of products you sell, then you can easily fix this by installing the WooCommerce Variation Prices plugin.
+If that doesn't work for the product types you sell, then you can easily fix this by installing the WooCommerce Variation Prices plugin.

 This simple but effective plugin lets you replace the WooCommerce variation price range with any format you like.
 You can show the lowest price only, the highest price, replace the dash with another symbol, or create a completely custom price format.